 Activities and sights in Negara, Bali aren’t on the list of many a visitor to the popular island.
 But you can take advantage of the lack of mass tourism here and fully dive into a more traditional Bali.

-There are histpric houses, impressive temples, wonderful beaches and other curious attractions near Negara.
+While not a big cities, there still are historic houses, impressive temples, wonderful beaches and other curious attractions near Negara to check out.

 Not sure what to include in your itinerary?
 Here are hand-picked suggestions on what to see and do in Negara and surrounds.